Helium6CRES/rocks_analysis_pipeline/README.md

 	* It would be nice for the root files df to contain a col for if this file is included in the tracks or events df.
 Right now it's a bit hard to tell which is a problem.
 	* Helper function for viewing the noise spectrum from a root file in the results class.
 	* Add RGA data into root files table.
+	* Add in a summary function where you just list the run_ids and aid and it prints to screen the summary of how many root files there are and such...
+	* I think the set_permissions() method of rocks_utility is used too frequently.
+It may take a long time so may be slowing things down.
+	* Need to work on protecting the permissions of the data files.
+Not sure how exactly to do this but this is important.
 * **run_katydid.py**
 	* The time that is printed to the log for how long katydid took on one file doesn't align with how long the jobs take to run?
 Why is this?
 	* Make sure a representative .yaml is being written to the aid_xxx directory not just the generic unedited one.